 Parents may agree to opt out of the basic child support formula applied by the family court only by signing a legal agreement which includes a provision stating that they have been fully advised of the New York State Child Support Standards Act.
 If the parents have not previously opted out, they may seek a modification of their child support family court order after 3 years, when there is a 15% change in the gross income of either party since the most recent child support order, or if either party experiences a significant change in circumstances.

-Basic child support may be calculated based on statutory percentages in Dutchess and Columbia County
+Basic child support may be calculated based on statutory percentages in Ulster and Columbia County